KleinBank

-KleinBank was a Minnesota-based bank owned by Old National Bank.
-KleinBank was headquartered in Chaska, Minnesota, which operated 21 bank branches.
-KleinBank was the largest family-owned state bank in Minnesota with assets over $1.9 billion.
+KleinBank was an American bank based in Minnesota that operated from 1907 until it was acquired by Old National Bank in 2019.
+KleinBank was headquartered in Chaska, Minnesota and operated 21 bank branches.
+In 2019, KleinBank was the largest family-owned state bank in Minnesota with assets over $1.9 billion.
+After being acquired the bank branches were rebranded as Old National Bank.

+History

 Founding

 The sons of German immigrant and Minnesota farmer, George Klein, purchased controlling shares in The First National Bank of Chaska in 1907.
 Until that time, the two men, C.H.
 Klein and C.P.
 Klein, had been operating their father's brickyard.
 Klein had acquired the brickyard following a severe depression in 1893.
 It was the only remaining brickyard in Chaska which at one point had 11 individual brickyards in operation between 1857 and 1895.

 C.H.
 Klein was elected to the Chaska School Board in 1900, to the Minnesota House of Representatives in 1902, and to the Minnesota Senate in 1910.

 Expansion

 The bank expanded west along the railroad as the Kleins helped organize banks in Victoria, Waconia, Montevideo, and Madison.
 Banks were also acquired in nearby Cologne and Young America during C.H.
 Klein's time as Bank President.